aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/customxmlshape/_index.md

 ```

 Indicates whether the shape is smart art.

+**Remarks**

 Only for ooxml file.

 **Example**